Why You Should Be Aware of the Signs of Alpha Dog Behavior

 The 7 7 7 rule is a simple way to understand how long it takes a new dog, especially a rescue, to truly settle into your home.
 It breaks the adjustment period into three key milestones: 7 days, 7 weeks, and 7 months.

-How to Show a Dog Who Is Alpha?
+How to Show a Dog Who Is Alpha Without Being Mean?

-Modern trainers focus less on “being alpha” and more on being a calm, consistent leader your dog can trust.
-The goal is not to bully or intimidate your dog, but to set clear boundaries so they feel safe and know what is expected.
+Modern trainers focus less on “dominating” and more on being a calm, consistent leader.
+The goal is not to intimidate your dog, but to set clear boundaries so they feel safe.

 Frequently Asked Questions: Dog Alpha Traits and Leadership